-Convocation message by Dr. James E. Brenneman, president of Goshen College, on Wednesday, Aug.
-31, 2011 – Goshen College Church-Chapel (as prepared for delivery)
+Fall Opening Convocation message, delivered by Dr. James E. Brenneman, President of Goshen College, on Wednesday, Aug.
+27, 2014, in the Goshen College Church-Chapel (as prepared for delivery)

-Chapel sermon, delivered by Dr. James E. Brenneman, President of Goshen College on Sunday, May 1, 2011 at the Goshen College Church-Chapel
+Chapel sermon, delivered by Dr. James E. Brenneman, president of Goshen College on Friday, March 14, 2014 in the Goshen College Church-Chapel

 “As a college whose peacemaking roots run deep, naming one of our core values “peacemaking” seems obvious to me…”